We are charged to support and promote the President’s five themes, they include:

 Susy is the Executive Assistant to the President's Chief of Staff and VP for Public Affairs, Lois Davis.
 She is also the Administrative Assistant for PSU's Office of Government Relations.
 Susy has been working in higher education since 1996 and started at PSU in 2007.
 She has been working for the President's Office and Government Relations since 2012.

-Susy's oldest daughter, Haley, is a 2013 graduate of OSU and works for Souther Oregon Head Start.
-Her daughter, Lexington, lives here in Portland and will graduate from PSU in Spring of 2015 with a degree in Social Science.
+Susy's oldest daughter, Haley, is a 2013 graduate of OSU and works for Southern Oregon Head Start.
+Her daughter, Lexington, lives here in Portland and will graduate from PSU in spring of 2016 with a degree in Social Science.